corda/corda/docs/source/api-persistence.rst

 Persisting Hierarchical Data
 ----------------------------
-States may contain data with hierarchical relationships, which must be persisted.
+States may represent data with hierarchical relationships, which must be persisted.
 To persist hierarchical data, multiple ``PersistentState`` subclasses may be implemented.
 The relationship between these classes is defined using JPA annotations.
 It is important to note that the ``MappedSchema`` constructor requires a list of
 *all* subclasses.